KeithPatarroyo/starter-hugo-research-group/content/home/welcome.md

   columns: "1"
   background:
     image: /static/media/welcome.jpg
+    color: 'navy'
 hero_media: welcome.jpg
 ---
 <br />
-This project aims to understand the evolution of technology and find the building blocks of the empirical science of meta-engineering.
+A project to understand the evolution of technology and find the building blocks of empirical meta-engineering.

 ![nn-gol](/media/game-of-life-neural-networks-contrast.jpg)